 Choosing the format and the level of information content in the uncertainty information is an important decision, as a different or more detailed representation of probability could lead to better understanding or total confusion depending on the individual.
-Morss et al. (2008), testing only non-graphical formats of presentation, found that the majority of people prefer a percentage (e.g. 10%) or non-numerical text over relative frequency (e.g. 1 in 10) or odds, but, as noted in the study, (2008), testing only non-graphical formats of presentation, found that the majority of people in a survey of the US public (n=1520) prefer a percentage (e.g. 10%) or non-numerical text over relative frequency (e.g. 1 in 10) or odds.
-For a smaller study of students within the UK (n=90) 90% of participants liked the probability format, compared to only 33% for the relative frequency (Peachey et al., 2013).
+Morss et al. (2008), testing only non-graphical formats of presentation, found that the majority of people in a survey of the US public (n = 1520) prefer a percentage (e.g. 10%) or non-numerical text over relative frequency (e.g. 1 in 10) or odds.
+For a smaller study of students within the UK (n = 90) 90% of participants liked the probability format, compared to only 33 % for the relative frequency (Peachey et al., 2013).
 However, as noted by Morss et al. (2008), user preference does not necessarily equate with understanding.
-For complex problems such as communication of health statistics, research suggests that frequency is better understood than probability (e.g. Gigerenzer et al. 2007), but for weather forecasts the converse has been found to be true, even when a reference class (e.g. 9 out of 10 computer models predict that ...) is included (Joslyn; Nichols 2009).
-Joslyn and Nichols (2009) speculate that this response could be caused by the US public's long exposure to the PoP forecast, or because weather situations do not lend themselves well to presentation using the frequency approach because unlike for health risks they do not relate to some kind of population (e.g. 4

-120 in 10 people at risk of heart disease).
+For complex problems such as communication of health statistics, research suggests that frequency is better understood than probability (e.g. Gigerenzer et al., 2007), but for weather forecasts the converse has been found to be true, even when a reference class (e.g. 9 out of 10 computer models predict that ...) is included (Joslyn and Nichols, 2009).
+Joslyn and Nichols (2009) speculate that this response could be caused by the US public's long exposure to the PoP forecast, or because weather situations do not lend themselves well to presentation using the frequency approach, because unlike for health risks they do not relate to some kind of population (e.g. 4 in 10 people at risk of heart disease).